-(3) The account in a pooled trust was created for the sole benefit of the individual by the individual, the individual's parents or grandparents, or by a legal guardian or court acting on behalf of the individual.
+(3) The account in a pooled trust was created for the sole benefit of the individual by the individual, the individual's parents or grandparents, or a legal guardian or court acting on behalf of the individual.

 (4) The trust provides that the Commonwealth of Massachusetts will receive amounts remaining in the account upon the death of the individual up to the amount paid by the MassHealth agency for services to the individual.
 The trust may retain reasonable and appropriate amounts as determined by the MassHealth agency.

-(5) The individual was disabled at the time his or her account in the pool was created.
+(5) The individual was disabled at the time their account in the pool was created.

-Premium Tax Credit – payment made pursuant to 26 U.S.C. § 36B on behalf of an eligible individual to reduce the costs of a health benefit plan premium to the individual.
+Premium Tax Credit.
+Payment made pursuant to 26 U.S.C. § 36B on behalf of an eligible individual to reduce the costs of a health benefit plan premium to the individual.

-Promissory Note – a written promise to pay another.
+Promissory Note.
+A written promise to pay another.

-Protected Noncitizens see 130 CMR 518.003(B): Protected Noncitizens.
+Protected Noncitizens.
+See 130 CMR 518.003(B): Protected Noncitizens.

-Qualified Health Plan (QHP) a health plan licensed under M.G.L. chs.
-175, 176A, 176B, or 176G that has received the Commonwealth Health Insurance Connector’s Seal of Approval as meeting the criteria under 45 CFR § 155.1000 and is offered through the Health Connector in accordance with the provisions of 45 CFR § 155.1010.
+Qualified Health Plan (QHP).
+A health plan licensed under M.G.L.
+Chapter 175, 176A, 176B, or 176G that has received the Commonwealth Health Insurance Connector’s Seal of Approval as meeting the criteria under 45 CFR § 155.1000 and is offered through the Health Connector in accordance with the provisions of 45 CFR § 155.1010.

-Qualified Noncitizens see 130 CMR 518.003(A)(1): Qualified Noncitizens.
+Qualified Noncitizens.
+See 130 CMR 518.003(A)(1): Qualified Noncitizens.

-Qualified Noncitizens Barred see 130 CMR 518.003(A)(2): Qualified Noncitizens Barred.
+Qualified Noncitizens Barred.
+See 130 CMR 518.003(A)(2): Qualified Noncitizens Barred.

-Quality Control – a system of continuing review to measure the accuracy of eligibility decisions.
+Quality Control.
+A system of continuing review to measure the accuracy of eligibility decisions.

-Reapplication – the MassHealth agency’s reopening of the application process when the application has been denied pursuant to 130 CMR 516.001(D): Receipt of Corroborative Information.
+Reapplication.
+The MassHealth agency’s reopening of the application process when the application has been denied pursuant to 130 CMR 516.001(C): Receipt of Corroborative Information.

-Redetermination – a review of a member’s circumstances to establish whether or not he or she remains eligible for benefits.
+Redetermination.
+A review of a member’s circumstances to establish whether they remain eligible for benefits.

-Resources – all income and assets owned by the individual or the spouse.
-For the purposes of determining eligibility, resources include income and assets to which the individual or the spouse is or would be entitled whether or not they are actually received.
-This term has the same meaning as “assets” as defined in 42 U.S.C.
-1396p(e)(1).
+Resources.
+All income and assets owned by the individual or their spouse.
+For the purposes of determining eligibility, resources include income and assets to which the individual or spouse is, or would be, entitled whether or not they are actually received.
+This term has the same meaning as assets as defined in 42 U.S.C. § 1396p(e)(1).

-Reverse Mortgage – a loan on the equity value of a house paid in installments by a lender to the homeowner who is 60 years of age or older.
+Reverse Mortgage.
+A loan on the equity value of a house paid in installments by a lender to the homeowner who is 60 years of age or older.

-Revocable Trust – a trust whose terms allow the grantor to take action to regain any of the property or funds in the trust.
+Revocable Trust.
+A trust whose terms allow the grantor to take action to regain any of the property or funds in the trust.

-Senior Application or Application – the request for health benefits for an individual who is 65 years of age and older, or not living in the community that is received by the MassHealth agency and includes all required information and a signature by the applicant or his or her authorized representative.
+Senior Application or Application.
+The request for health benefits for an individual who is 65 years of age and older, or not living in the community, that is received by the MassHealth agency and includes all required information and a signature by the applicant or their authorized representative.

-Senior Care Organization – an organization that participates in MassHealth under a contract with the MassHealth agency and Centers for Medicare & Medicaid Services (CMS) to provide a comprehensive network or medical, health-care, and social-service providers that integrates all components of care, either directly or through subcontracts.
+Senior Care Organization.
+An organization that participates in MassHealth under a contract with the MassHealth agency and Centers for Medicare & Medicaid Services to provide a comprehensive network of medical, healthcare, and social-service providers that integrates all components of care, either directly or through subcontracts.
 Senior care organizations are responsible for providing enrollees with the full continuum of Medicare- and MassHealth-covered services.

-Skilled-nursing Services – the planning, provision, and evaluation of goal-oriented nursing care that requires specialized knowledge and skills acquired under the established curriculum of a school of nursing approved by a board of registration in nursing.
-Such services include only those services that must be provided by a registered nurse, a licensed practical nurse, or a licensed vocational nurse.
+Skilled-nursing Services.
+The planning, provision, and evaluation of goal-oriented nursing care that requires specialized knowledge and skills acquired under the established curriculum of a school of nursing approved by a board of registration in nursing.
+Such services include only services that must be provided by a registered nurse, a licensed practical nurse, or a licensed vocational nurse.